Introduction

 central Helmand with the generally unsuccessful reconstruction efforts that

-relate to the counter-narcotics program.
 Proposals for what should (could)

-mailed to 25-30 people in USAID, INL, DFID, WFP, Dept. of State, and other
+to 25-30 people in USAID, INL, DFID, WFP, Dept. of State, and other

 organizations and people with an interest in Helmand.
 There are also two